lucyjiwoo/task-management-web-app/README.md

-## Exam Format and Expectations

-The exam is an asynchronous take-home exam that is worth 35% of the final course grade.
-Please note that: <u>like any class</u>, you are given more time to complete homework assignments than the exam; and, <u>like any class</u>, the purpose of the exam is to assess (i) your independent problem-solving abilities and (ii) your understanding of the course material.
-It is against the spirit of our exam (<u>like any exam</u>) for us to offer students with implementation support, hints, or extensions.
-To be perfectly clear:

-* The teaching team will **only** answer questions that seek to clarify an exam requirement.
-* The teaching team **will not** help debug code, problem solve, or assist with deployment.
-* The teaching team will not provide extensions on the Final Exam.

-Like the homework assignments, your exam will be gradied using the rubric, which you will find at the bottom of this page.
-Like the homework assignments, the rubric components are "all or nothing".

-**Your exam application should be stand-alone** - that is, it should not be a part of your Homework 1 -3 implementation although you are welcome to use parts of your homework implementation (including the DockerFiles) to help you complete the exam requirements.

-## Exam Goals
+## Goals

-The goal of the final exam is to develop a simplified version of the popular project management tool - [Trello]( https://trello.com/tour ).
+The goal of this project is to develop a simplified version of the popular project management tool - [Trello]( https://trello.com/tour ).
 Trello is a [Kanban](https://asana.com/resources/what-is-kanban) style application where progress of various project tasks can be easily understood by looking at a visual representation.
 For example, a project is visualized by a **Board**, different stages of the project are visualized by **Lists**, and **Cards** can be used within a List to represent various tasks.
 As the project progresses, Cards move from one List to another.
 For example, a Card for a task that has been completed can be moved from a *'Currently Doing'* List to *'Completed'* List by a team member.
 Your implementation will be a trimmed down version of a Kanban-style, list-making tool described in the specific requirements below.
 Before starting the exam, I strongly encourage you to make a free Trello account, and familiarize yourself with the basic functionality of the tool - it will make the specific requirements below a lot easier to follow.